v-artur/Golden_Oreos/README.md

 - pywnb (2.2.0)

 The scripts used for data preparation and preprocessing are the same that Maxime Verwoert et al.
-<a href="https://github.com/neuralinterfacinglab/SingleWordProductionDutch">used</a> with minor changes.
+<a href="https://github.com/neuralinterfacinglab/SingleWordProductionDutch">used</a> with minor to no changes.
 The function of each script:
 - <b>MelFilterBank.py</b>: This is used to apply mel filter banks to the spectograms.
 - <b>extract_features.py</b>: Reads in the iBIDS dataset and creates the features used for modeling.